arangodb/python-arango/docs/contributing.rst

 To test your changes, run the integration test suite that comes with **python-arango** on your local machine.
-The test suite uses pytest_, and is designed to run against an actual database instance.
+The test suite uses pytest_, and is designed to run against an actual ArangoDB instance.
 Please use the latest version of ArangoDB with the following configuration:

 * **Host**: "localhost"